-1. Definitions
+Chapter 1 Definitions

-(1) For the purpose of this by-law, any word or expressions to which a meaning has been assigned in the Water Services Act, 1996 (Act No 108 of 1996), the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000) or the National Building Regulations made in terms of the National Building Regulations and Building Standards Act, 1977 (Act No 103 of 1977) shall bear the same meaning in this by-law and unless the context indicates otherwise and a word in any one gender shall be read as referring also, to the other gender, the singular includes the plural and vice versa, the English text prevails in the event of an inconsistency between the different text:-
+For the purpose of this by-law, any word or expressions to which a meaning has been assigned in the Water Services Act, 1996 (Act No 108 of 1996), the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000) or the National Building Regulations made in terms of the National Building Regulations and Building Standards Act, 1977 (Act No 103 of 1977) shall bear the same meaning in this by-law and unless the context indicates otherwise.
+Any reference to the gender will automatically be deemed to refer to the other gender as well i.e. he / she; his / hers.
+The English text prevails in the event of an inconsistency between the different texts and unless the context otherwise indicates.